B-Salinas/All-Things-App-Academy/Notes/Module-6/Week-18/More-About-Docs.md

 Flask-Migrate is an extension that configures Alembic in the proper way to work with your Flask and Flask-SQLAlchemy application.
 It handles SQLAlchemy database migrations for Flask applications using Alembic.

 ### [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/)
-A Flask extension of [SQLAlchemy](https://docs.sqlalchemy.org/en/13/)
+A Flask extension of [SQLAlchemy](https://docs.sqlalchemy.org/en/13/).
+It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common task

 ### [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/)
 A Flask extension of [WTForms](https://wtforms.readthedocs.io/en/2.3.x/)